API Reference

 Raises:

-Exception: If solve() method has not been successfully executed
+Exception – If solve() method has not been successfully executed or if the results directory doesn’t exist

 resCurt()[source]

-This method displays the demand shedding and renewable curtailment results from the optimization, showing how much load was shed and how much renewable energy was curtailed.
+This method returns the demand shedding and renewable curtailment results from the optimization, showing how much load was shed and how much renewable energy was curtailed.

 Returns: